auanasgheps/snapraid-aio-script/README.md

 	- A list of containers you want to be interrupted before running actions and restored when completed.
    	- Docker mode - choose to pause/unpause or to stop/restart your containers
    	- Docker remote - if docker is running on a remote machine
-   	   - Docker remote action delay - Set by default to 5 seconds, reduces errors when using remote docker
+   	   - Docker remote action delay - Set by default to 10 seconds, reduces errors when using remote docker
-- Spindown - spindown drives after the script, disabled because is currently not working.
+- Spindown - spindown disks after the script has completed operations.
+Uses a rewritten version of [hd-idle](https://github.com/adelolmo/hd-idle).

 You can also change more advanced options such as mail binary (by default uses `mailx`), SnapRAID binary location, log file location.